The Tasmanian Inspectorate comprises six dedicated staff.

 The five inspectors are based in:

-The statewide Prosecutor is based in Launceston who represents the Inspectorate in Court, when people suspected of breaching the legislation are summoned.
+The statewide Prosecutor is based in Launceston, the prosecutor represents the RSPCA in Court, when people suspected of breaching the legislation are summoned.

 A division of Tasmania’s Department of Health and Human Services.
 Adoptions and Permanency Services provide adoption services to individuals in Tasmania considering placing their child for adoption and those interested in adopting either a local or overseas child.